Vegan or Organic Does Not Necessarily Mean Cruelty Free

 Certified Organic Cosmetics Are Not Always Cruelty Free.

 Some of the most common reasons an organic cosmetic brand is unable to get approval by Cruelty Free International is because they use ingredients that are, or have recently been tested on animals after Cruelty Free International’s FCOD (fixed cut off date for animal testing).

 Other certified organic companies, may now be selling their products into mainland China where currently the laws are that imported cosmetics products must be tested on animals in China before being sold on the shelves.

 How To Ensure A Vegan Product Is Cruelty Free

-Once again I enforce that the only way to be certain a vegan or organic cosmetic, personal care or cleaning product is truly cruelty free is if they are accredited officially by Choose Cruelty Free.
+Once again I enforce that the only way to be certain a vegan or organic cosmetic, personal care or cleaning product is truly cruelty free is if they are officially listed here at Cruelty Free International

 It really is so important that vegan consumers encourage ALL vegan companies to seek out cruelty free accreditation with Choose Cruelty Free, so that they can then shop with confidence that no animals are being inadvertently harmed.